AndrewBridgeman/Star-Wars-Specializer/README.md

       end: end timestamp in director's cut edition
 ````

-Timestamps are written as hh:mm:ss.XXX.
+Timestamps are written as *hh:mm:ss.XXX*.
 If a scene continues from an earlier cut,
 *continue* can be written instead of the prior timestamp.

 After completing **instructions.yaml**, run **cut.py**.